ibm-cloud-docs/overview/services_region.md

-## Infrastructure
+## Classic infrastructure
 {: #iaas-service-infra}

-Infrastructure services are available to be deployed in data centers.
-Each column header that ends with a number represents a data center or multizone region (MZR).
-Columns marked (MZR) represent a location where resources are automatically deployed and managed across several data centers.
+Classic infrastructure services are available to be deployed in data centers.

 ### Americas
 {: #iaas-service-americas}

-The following infrastructure resources are available in North and South America.
-Match the resource row with the column representing the data center or multizone region.
+The following classic infrastructure resources are available in North and South America.
+Match the resource row with the column representing the data center.
 A check mark indicates the resource is available in that location.
-The Dallas (MZR), Washington DC (MZR), and Sao Paulo (MZR) columns represent multizone regions where deployment is managed automatically across several data centers.

 | Service | Montreal 01 | Toronto 01 |
 |---|---|---|